 Around the turn of the millennium, HOCHTIEF set about to focus on sustainability and consequently broadened its engagement in this field.
 HOCHTIEF became one of the first among its competitors to publish a special sustainability report.
 Turner gained the leadership in green building on the US market and HOCHTIEF initiated the foundation of the DGNB (Deutsche Gesellschaft für Nachhaltiges Bauen—The German Sustainable Building Council).

-With the withdrawal of RWE as the majority shareholder in 2004, the corporate headquarters became a purely strategic management holding company.
-As a consequence of the subsequent broader distribution of shares, it took on an increased responsibility toward shareholders, clients, partners and employees.
+With the withdrawal of RWE as the majority shareholder in 2004, the corporate headquarters became a purely strategic management holding company with a broad distribution of shares.

 Positioned in this way, HOCHTIEF meets the market demands and opportunities of the new millennium.
-This includes the growing market for regenerative energies: As a global player, the company supports the construction and installation of such aspects as offshore wind turbines.
 HOCHTIEF benefits particularly from its experience in the attractive market for complex infrastructure projects in which it is a sought-after partner.
 This includes the profitable public-private partnership model.

-Since early 2011, for the first time since the departure of power utility RWE, HOCHTIEF has once again had a majority shareholder—the Spanish company ACS.
-In May 2011 Dr Frank Stieler took over as CEO, before he was replaced by Marcelino Fernández Verdes in November 2012.
+Since early 2011, for the first time since the departure of RWE, HOCHTIEF has once again had a majority shareholderthe Spanish company ACS.
+In May 2011, Dr. Frank Stieler took over as CEO, before he was replaced by Marcelino Fernández Verdes in November 2012.
 The 140-year company tradition continues.